Drugs and technology What's Buzzing

 Written by Diane Archer

+Yes, TrumpRx could help some people.
 People without insurance can use TrumpRx for drug prices that are below list price.
 But, they pay about what they would pay with a coupon from GoodRx.

-Prices for costly popular drugs in the US are rising well faster than inflation.
+Prices for costly popular drugs in the US are rising faster than inflation.
 For example, Keytruda’s price rose six percent a year.
 It now costs about $210,000 a year in the US, as compared to $37,900 in Japan and $88,100 in France.

 FacebookTwitterPrintFriendly